 It’s not all bad news – some genes have variations which can have the opposite effect on our weight.
 The ADIPOQ gene makes a protein that helps in fatty acid break down and the reduction of triglycerides in the blood.
 Higher levels of this protein in the blood allow for increased ability for the body to metabolise fat.
 Variations in this gene are connected with people having a lower body weight when more than 13% of their calories come from monounsaturated fats (often known as good fats such as those found in olive oil, avocados and nuts).
 There is also evidence to suggest some variations may be linked with protection from regaining weight after weight loss.

 How can I find out if my metabolism genes are affecting my weight?

 For most of us, our genes probably play a minor role.
-Our weight is almost always the result influenced by a combination of our upbringing, community, education, finances, convenience, our personal decisions - and our genes.
+Our weight is almost always influenced by a combination of our upbringing, community, education, finances, convenience, our personal decisions - and our genes.
 But, by having a better insight into your metabolism, you can understand how your body works and how you might be able to make changes to your lifestyle to that might help boost your metabolism faster.
 Order a DNA test today and discover more about the inner you.